Southern Baptist Leader Removed Over Remarks On Rape, Abuse Of Women

 After the seminary's board went into closed session on Tuesday, The Washington Post published a story detailing a new allegation against Patterson.

-The newspaper says that in 2003, while Patterson was president of the Southeastern Baptist Theological Seminary, in Wake Forest, N.C., he allegedly advised a woman studying there who said she had been raped by a fellow student not to report it to police.
+The newspaper says that in 2003, while Patterson was president of the Southeastern Baptist Theological Seminary in Wake Forest, N.C., he allegedly advised a woman studying there who said she had been raped by a fellow student not to report it to police.

 In Tuesday's meeting deciding Patterson's fate, the seminary's board of trustees said it also "affirmed a motion stating 1) evidence exists that Dr. Patterson has complied with reporting laws regarding assault and abuse, 2) the Seminary stands against all forms of abuse."